kevinlang/catalog/README.md

 This markdown *document* has YAML frontmatter!
 ```

-YAML frontmatter parsing is handled by `YAMLElixir`.
-Unfortunately, this library does not allow us to have the keys
+YAML frontmatter parsing is handled by `YamlElixir`.
+You can customize the YAML processing by providing
+`:yaml_options` in your macro call, which will be passed along to `YamlElixir.read_from_string!/2`.

-returned as atoms instead of strings, making it more awkward than the other frontmatter types.
-Because of this,
+Unfortunately, this library does not allow us to have the keys returned as atoms instead of strings, which
-we do not recommend using YAML frontmatter.
+makes it slightly more cumbersome to use.
+Because of this, we do not recommend using YAML frontmatter.

 ## Live reloading